Poker Terms: Terminology & Glossary

 LAG – This acronym describes Loose and Aggressive players.
 These players play a lot of hands and often bet or raise.

-Late Position – Any spot on the table near to the dealer button is regarded as late position.
-This is one of the poker terms for winning you need to know because, in general, you should play the majority of your hands from late position.
+Late Position – Any spot on the table near the dealer button is regarded as late position.
+This is one of the poker terms for winning that you need to know because, in general, you should play the majority of your hands from a late position.

 Limp – Calling the minimum bet is known as limping into the pot.

-Loose – Playing a lot of hands is described as a “loose” strategy i.e. you’re loose with your hand selection.
+Loose – Playing a lot of hands is described as a “loose” strategy, i.e., you’re loose with your hand selection.
 The opposite of playing loose is playing tight.
-These are useful poker terms for beginners trying to master different styles.
+This strategy is commonly seen in Omaha poker.

 Luckbox – A bad player who wins through luck rather than skill.